4.14 Case Study Conclusion: More Than Just Tired

 • The form of energy that living things need is chemical energy, and it comes from food.
 Food consists of organic molecules that store energy in their chemical bonds.

-• Organisms mainly use the molecules and for energy.
+• Organisms mainly use the molecules glucose and ATP for energy.
 Glucose is the compact, stable form of energy that is carried in the blood and taken up by cells.
 ATP contains less energy and is used to power cell processes.

-• is the aerobic process by which living cells break down glucose molecules, release energy, and form molecules of ATP.
+• Cellular respiration is the aerobic process by which living cells break down glucose molecules, release energy, and form molecules of ATP.
 Overall, this three-stage process involves glucose and oxygen reacting to form carbon dioxide and water.

-• , the first stage of cellular respiration, takes place in the cytoplasm.
+• Glycolysis, the first stage of cellular respiration, takes place in the cytoplasm.
 In this step, enzymes split a molecule of glucose into two molecules of pyruvate, which releases energy that is transferred to ATP.

 • Transition Reaction takes place between glycolysis and Krebs Cycle.
 It is a very short reaction in which the pyruvate molecules from glycolysis are converted into Acetyl CoA in order to enter the Krebs Cycle.

-• , the second stage of cellular respiration, takes place in the matrix of a mitochondrion.
+• Krebs Cycle, the second stage of cellular respiration, takes place in the matrix of a mitochondrion.
 During this stage, two turns through the cycle result in all of the carbon atoms from the two pyruvate molecules forming carbon dioxide and the energy from their chemical bonds being stored in a total of 16 energy-carrying molecules (including four from glycolysis).

 • In all three stages of aerobic cellular respiration combined, as many as 38 molecules of ATP are produced from just one molecule of glucose.